SaifKhan21/CSC3010_GroupProject/README.md

 ### Database

 Database will be using `sqlite`.
 The file will be in the tree somewhere denoted by the `.db` extension.
 You may use [SQLite Viewer](https://inloop.github.io/sqlite-viewer/) to help you view the database.

+## Lucene Engine

+### Setup
+1. Download and install [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/download-thanks.html?platform=windows&code=IIC) (Windows download)

+2. Download and install Lucene 9.11.0:

+Download the Lucene package [here.](https://dlcdn.apache.org/lucene/java/9.11.0/lucene-9.11.0.tgz)

+Extract the lucene-9.11.0 folder directly into your C drive folder (C:\lucene-9.11.0)

+### Running the Engine
+Open up the project using IntelliJ and run the Java file from there.

+Ensure that you're opening the project folder (lucene-test) and not the base github folder, otherwise dependencies won't load properly.